 "It's All An Adventure"

-The studio was made with PVC pipe, a gray backdrop, and a white nylon cloth cover which diffused the bright mountain sunlight.
+The studio, designed by artist Tom Mogensen and myself, was made with PVC pipe, a gray backdrop, and a white nylon cloth cover which diffused the bright mountain sunlight.

 Here we are carrying the studio in pieces up the mountain.

 My friend Greg Mitchell holding the model release forms we had the climbers sign.

 This experienced mountain climber was disheartened by the carnival-like atmosphere on the mountain; the day he climbed some people were flying kits near the top.
 Otherwise, although it was his first ascent of Mt.
 Shasta, it was an uneventful climb.